All Products

 API

-Use the UpdateJobStatus operation to set the job status to Cancelled.
-This stops the job and releases its resources.
+Use the UpdateJobStatus operation to set a job's status to Cancelled, which stops its execution and releases resources.

-After a job is complete, the system generates a detailed execution report in the path you specify.
-The report contains two key types of files: a manifest.json file (the report manifest file) and a detailed report file in CSV format.
-These reports provide the processing status, HTTP status code, and failure reason for each object.
-This information is useful for troubleshooting and result verification.
+After a job finishes, the system generates a detailed execution report in the location you specified.
+The report includes two key file types: a manifest.json file and a detailed report file in CSV format.
+Use these reports to understand the processing status for each object, view HTTP response codes, and identify reasons for failures, for troubleshooting failures and validating results.

 Important

-Report files are stored in the path specified in the <Report> node when you create the job.
-The path format is as follows:
+Report files are stored at the path specified in the <Report> node when you created the job.
+The path format is:

 <Bucket>/<Prefix>/<JobId>/results/

-For example, if you set the following when creating a job:
+For example, if you configured the following when creating the job:

 <Report>